githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 - Understand the GitHub Actions Importer commands: audit, forecast, dry-run, and migrate as well as learn what is not automatically migrated
 - Run through a mock migration lab exercise for a supported CI platform

-## Prerequisites:
+## Prerequisites

 - A GitHub account
 - Prior working knowledge of GitHub Actions
 - Organizational access to one of the supported CI/CD platforms below
-- Ability to execute the accompanying labs exercises within Codespaces
+- Run through a mock migration lab exercise for a supported CI platform with the platforms mentioned below

+## Important Notes

 As you'll learn from this module, you can use GitHub Actions Importer to plan and automatically migrate your CI/CD pipelines to GitHub Actions from these supported platforms below.